NEMETHY: Is the US Fed playing with the wrong levers?

 What about the importance of monetary policy on inflation?
 As Milton Friedman once famously said: “Inflation is always and everywhere a monetary phenomenon, in the sense that it cannot occur without a more rapid increase in the quantity of money than in output.”

-During the 2008 recession, money supply was increased, but most of this additional money supply was sterilized at the level of the banks, avoiding inflation.
-Ever since Covid-19, helicopter money and increased levels of bank lending have put vastly more money into the hands of individuals and corporations, with inflationary effect.
+During the 2008 recession, money supply was increased, but most of this additional money supply was sterilised at the level of the banks, avoiding inflation.
+Ever since coronavirus (COVID-19), helicopter money and increased levels of bank lending have put vastly more money into the hands of individuals and corporations, with inflationary effect.

-Modern Monetary Policy (MMP) is a school of thought that says that a central bank may print an infinite amount of its own currency without affecting inflation, so long as this additional money supply is absorbed by central bank bond purchases.
+Modern monetary policy (MMP) is a school of thought that says that a central bank may print an infinite amount of its own currency without affecting inflation, so long as this additional money supply is absorbed by central bank bond purchases.
 Jerome Powell has announced that he intends to reduce the Fed’s balance sheet (e.g., sell bonds) to the tune of over $2 trillion, at a time when there will be a need to finance at least an additional $2 trillion of federal deficit.
 Who is going to buy all these bonds, carrying large negative yields, if not the Fed?

 We are entering into the realm of voodoo economics.
 Markets have every right to be concerned.